GIBueno25/Project-2/README.md

 ### Overview

 This project aims to predict the popularity of Spotify music tracks based on a song's features recorded on the Spotify API.
-These features include danceability, energy, key, loudness, speechiness, acousticness, instrumentalness,liveness, valence, tempo and duration.
-These featyrtuers  Specifically, we looked at how the differnet features impact a song's popularity as measured by Spotify.
+These features include danceability, energy, key, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo and duration.
+Specifically, we looked at how the differnet features impact a song's popularity as measured by Spotify.

 #### Questions we aim to answer

-1. Is there a correlation between a song's features and it's popuilarity?
+1. Is there a correlation between a song's features and it's popularity?
 2. What feature has the highest importance in a song's popularity?
 3. Predict a song's popularity based on a set of features.